Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIRI Epidemic and Evolutionary Behavioral Model

-\begin{remark} Note that when $\gamma > \beta_p$ and $\gamma$ satisfies any of the conditions in statements $2-4$ of Proposition \ref{prop:equilibria-and-stability-weak-siri}, the hybrid dynamics exhibits {\it bistability} where both the IFE and an endemic equilibrium or attractive sliding mode coexist and are stable.
-In contrast, when $\beta_p > \hat{\beta}_p$, we do not observe coexistence of multiple stable equilibria.
+\begin{remark} Note that when $\gamma > \betap$ and $\gamma$ satisfies any of the conditions in statements $2-4$ of Proposition \ref{prop:equilibria-and-stability-weak-siri}, the hybrid dynamics exhibits {\it bistability} where both the IFE and an endemic equilibrium or attractive sliding mode coexist and are stable.
+In contrast, when $\betap > \hatbetap$, multiple stable equilibria do not coexist.
 Due to the coexistence of multiple stable equilibria, characterizing the respective regions of attraction remains a direction for future research. \end{remark}